 Most people are not living a life but a lie, a blatant lie.
 While it may not be possible to be brutally truthful at all times, it is feasible to lead a truthful life.
 Overall.
 If you pay attention, you will find that half the lies are not needed.
 Each time you lie, you place upon yourself a subtle burden.
-I have made it a point in my life to not lie.
-This has cost me dear as my truths frequently put off many people but I still believe that a life tweaked by truth is better than the one enlivened by lies.
+I have made it a point in my life not to lie.
+This has cost me dear as my truths frequently put off many people, but I still believe that a life tweaked by truth is better than the one enlivened by lies.
 It’s a price I am willing to pay.
-Does it even matter if thousands, hundreds or none know me or like or dislike me.
+Does it even matter if thousands, hundreds or none know me or like or dislike me?
 No, it doesn’t.
 My life isn’t affected by how others perceive me, neither is yours if you see what I mean.

-By the way, I hope you are not confusing truth for morality.
+By the way, I hope you are not confusing the truth for morality.
 Truth is neither moral nor immoral.
 Truth just is.
 Morality or immorality is your interpretation of the truth.
 Living the truth is simply accepting your actions and intentions and speaking the truth is stating the way you understand them.
 If there’s no contradiction in your actions and your statements, you are practicing the truth.
 And, if your thoughts, actions and words are in harmony, you are living the truth.

 Truth, next to only compassion and love, is the only thing I know that unfailingly gives its adopter strength and peace.